Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Discussion

 \subsubsection{Extent}

-It has been suggested that the linear extent of radio jets in radio-AGN can be a sign of evolutionary progression; compact radio galaxies indicate young sources and giant radio galaxies indicate evolved, older sources \citep{Subrahmanyan96,Odea21}.
-However, the size of compact radio-AGN could be due to confinement or of transient nature and the size of GRGs could be attributed to extraordinarily powerful jets, a low-density environment, an old source, or restarted AGN activity.
+It has been suggested that the linear extent of radio jets in radio AGNs can be a sign of evolutionary progression; compact radio galaxies indicate young sources and GRGs indicate evolved, older sources \citep{Subrahmanyan96,Odea21}.
+However, the size of compact radio AGNs could be due to confinement or of transient nature and the size of GRGs could be attributed to extraordinarily powerful jets, a low-density environment, an old source, or restarted AGN activity.
 There is still uncertainty as to the origin of the linear extent of these different classes (compact and giant) and is an active area of research.
-In order to investigate this further, we have separated the radio-AGN into categories based on their radio jet extent, placed them on the HID, and compared them to XRBs.
+In order to investigate this further, we separated the radio AGNs into categories based on their radio jet extent, placed them on the HID, and compared them to XRBs.

-In Fig. \ref{fig:hid_ext}, we find no clear evidence for a separation between different populations of radio-AGN with different linear extents.
+In Fig. \ref{fig:hid_ext}, we find no clear evidence for a separation between different populations of radio AGNs with different linear extents.
 There might be two different populations of compact sources; the high-luminosity sources and the low-luminosity sources.
 However, some of the high-luminosity compact sources could be blazars (indicated as hollow shapes in Fig. \ref{fig:hid_ext}).
 Some of the radio catalogs in this work do explicitly remove blazars. \cite{Liao20a} and \cite{Liao20b} explicitly remove blazars through variability and spectral shape analysis.
 The CSOs in \cite{Sobolewska11} and \cite{Kosmaczewski20} are not expected to be blazars since typical edge-on configurations of such objects prohibit a face-on configuration \citep{Sobolewska19}.
-The multi-wavelength properties of FR0s provide evidence that FR0s are a stand alone class of objects beyond FRIs, FRIIs, and blazars \citep{Baldi18}.
+The multiwavelength properties of FR0s provide evidence that FR0s are a stand alone class of objects beyond FR Is, FR IIs, and blazars \citep{Baldi18}.
 However, the small/compact sources from \cite{Gendre10,Miraghaei17,Mingo19} could indeed be blazars indicated in Fig. \ref{fig:hid_ext} in as these compact objects were selected solely from their size.
-Thus, some of the sources in the high-luminosity compact sources could be blazars which would mean that the $L_{P}$ would likely have contamination from the jets.
+Thus, some of the sources in the high-luminosity compact sources could be blazars, which would mean that the $L_{P}$ would likely have contamination from the jets.